heki-11/gurobi-in-simulink/README.md

 **5. Generate Simulink model that uses S function**

-Finally, you can use the "S function" block in Simulink that calls the S function.
-Write the S function name in the "Block Parameters" -> "S-function name" and run the model.
+Finally, you can use the "S function" block in Simulink.
+Write the S function name from Step 2 in the "Block Parameters" -> "S-function name" and run the model.
 I recommend having some "printf" functions in S function so that you can check whether S function will actually run on hardware settings.
 If the Simulink does not print anything in the Diagnostics window but is running, then that means it can only compile in MATLAB setting but will give an error during hardware implementation because it is not referring to any libraries.